Functions

 Applicable Data Types: Numeric types.

-Applicable For: Tables and supertables.
+Applicable to: Tables and supertables.

-• degree = radian * 180 / π.
+is NULL, it returns NULL. - degree = radian * 180 / π.

 Example: